 This is quite possibly the quintessential African destination.
-When it comes to safari, Tanzania really does have it all and it is certainly one of the most popular amongst our clients.
+When it comes to safari, Tanzania really does have it all and it is certainly one of the most popular among our clients.
 It is the kind of place which experienced safari hands could easily visit four or five times, but it also makes for a fantastic first-time safari.
 Here are our reasons why we love Tanzania safaris.

-The country can effectively be split into three distinct safari circuits, the first and most popular of which is the Northern Parks.
+Tanzania can effectively be split into three distinct safari circuits, the first and most popular of which is the Northern Parks.
 Most itineraries through here will make use of a vehicle and guide who will stay with you for at least some of the trip.
 Lake Manyara, Tarangire and Ngorongoro make a wonderful introduction to safari and help to set the atmosphere.
 However, the Serengeti is the crown jewel of the region and plays host to the Great Migration where approximately two million wildebeest, zebra and antelope move in a constant cycle in search of the rains and good grazing.
 Other fringe areas that are well worth making the effort to visit are Lake Natron, Lake Eyasi and Lake Victoria.

-The southern circuit offers a safari experience more akin to those in Southern Africa.
+The southern circuit in Tanzania offers a safari experience more akin to those in Southern Africa.
 The burnt red earth and phenomenal predator population of Ruaha make for an action-packed adventure and incredible game viewing.
 This is wonderfully contrasted in the Selous, where time is whiled away in a more leisurely fashion.
 Boating safaris allow you to search the lush waterways for hippos and crocodiles whilst sipping on gin & tonic.

-The western circuit is the least travelled region due to the expense and difficulty of getting there.
+The western circuit is the least travelled region in Tanzania due to the expense and difficulty of getting there.
 Most visitors are safari aficionados who are rewarded with very low visitor numbers indeed.
 Katavi is an extraordinary wilderness area and Mahale offers the very best Chimpanzee trekking experience in Africa.

 As if this wasn’t enough, the beautiful Islands & Coast region includes the wonderful remote Tanzania Coast and tropical beaches of Zanzibar, Pemba and Mafia Islands lie within easy reach.
-A combination of safari and beach is very popular amongst honeymooners and families and can be one of the most affordable safaris you will find because of the lower cost of the beach lodges.
+A combination of safari and beach is very popular amongst honeymooners and families to Tanzania and can be one of the most affordable safaris you will find because of the lower cost of the beach lodges.
 A few visitors will even extend their trips to include a climb up Mount Kilimanjaro – the tallest mountain in Africa and the highest freestanding mountain in the world.